 Early Childhood Program

-The Early Childhood (EC) Program at the Waldorf School on the Roaring Fork has one preschool (Starflower) and two kindergartens (Sunflower and Moonflower).
-The children in the Starflower class range in age from 2.5 to 4 years old, and attend either three or five days a week.
+The Early Childhood (EC) Program at the Waldorf School on the Roaring Fork has one preschool (Moonflower) and two kindergartens (Sunflower and Willow Forest Kindergarten).
+The children in the Moonflower class range in age from 2.5 to 4 years old, and attend either three, four or five days a week.

 The EC program is built on an understanding of a child’s developmental needs and provides a nurturing, protective environment.
 Teachers view the whole child and acknowledge his physical, cognitive, social, emotional and spiritual needs.
 Because we know that young children thrive on consistent rhythm and lots of repetition to master new skills, we establish a daily, weekly and yearly rhythm that offers predictability and gives the children a sense of security and safety.
 In addition, as the children experience the rhythm day after day, they can begin to understand the logical sequence in the daily events.